-When a certificate is activated, the web server is also automatically rebooted.

-As the web browser does not know how trustworthy the new certificate is, like the standard certificate it must be explicitly accepted or imported (see the section "Confirming/importing a certificate in the web browser" on page 73).
+- When a certificate is activated, the web server is also automatically rebooted. - As the web browser does not know how trustworthy the new certificate is, like the standard certificate it must be explicitly accepted or imported (see the section "Confirming/importing a certificate in the web browser").